Akanaab-F/MOS-Screenshots/README.md

 - User authentication and authorization
 - Secure file upload validation with comprehensive checks
 - User data isolation
-- CSRF protection
 - Input sanitization
-- Rate limiting (5 uploads per hour per user)
 - Environment variable configuration for secrets
 - File type and structure validation
-- Automatic cleanup of uploaded files after processing

 ## Troubleshooting

 ### Common Issues

-1. **Chrome not starting**: Ensure Chrome is installed and accessible
+1. **Chrome not starting**:
+   - Ensure Chrome is installed and accessible
+   - Check that ChromeDriver is compatible with your Chrome version
+   - The webdriver-manager package should handle this automatically

-2. **Screenshots not generating**: Check internet connection and Google Maps accessibility
+2. **Screenshots not generating**:
+   - Check internet connection and Google Maps accessibility
+   - Verify that coordinates in your Excel file are valid
+   - Check the application console for error messages

-3. **Jobs stuck in processing**: Restart Celery workers
+3. **Jobs stuck in processing**:
-4. **Database errors**: Check database connection and permissions

-### Logs
+   - Restart the application

-Check the following logs for debugging:
+   - Check the console for error messages
-- Application logs: `docker-compose logs web`
-- Celery logs: `docker-compose logs celery`
-- Redis logs: `docker-compose logs redis`
+   - Verify that Chrome is not blocked by firewall

+4. **Database errors**:
+   - Check that the `instance/` directory exists and is writable
+   - Delete `instance/routes.db` to reset the database (this will delete all user data)

+5. **Port already in use**:
+   - Change the port in `app.py` (line 549) from 5000 to another port
+   - Or stop the process using port 5000

 ## Contributing